dakula009/China_CoronaVirus_Data_Miner/README.md

 # 武汉加油！ 中国加油！ #

-#### Update 1: Removed "Suspect" as the original data does not provide such info
+#### Update 1: Removed "Suspect" as the original data do not provide such info for prefecture level.

 ⚠️ Disclaimer / Warning!
 This repository/project is intended for Educational/Research Purposes ONLY.